-What you must pay when you Services that are covered for you get these services Supervised Exercise Therapy (SET) See Covered Medical and Hospital Benefits Chart in the Summary of SET is covered for members who have symptomatic Benefits. peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
+Services that are covered for you What you must pay when you get these services Each counseling attempt includes up to four face-to-face visits.
+You pay a \$25 Primary Care copay of a \$50 Specialty copay for 8 additional Our plan also covers additional 8 sessions of non-Medicare Smoking and Tobacco Cessation Counseling. sessions of Smoking and Tobacco Cessation Counseling.
+Special Supplemental Benefits for the Chronically III See Podiatry Services Our plan covers in-home Routine Foot care services under Special Supplemental Benefits for the Chronically Ill for individuals with certain Chronic Conditions see Podiatry Services .
+Supervised Exercise Therapy (SET) In-Network SET is covered for members who have symptomatic You pay a \$5 copay for each visit. peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
+Out-Of-Network You pay a 45% coinsurance per visit.
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must: • Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication • Be conducted in a hospital outpatient setting or a physician's office • Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD • Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-Transportation - Non-Emergent (If Applicable) Your plan may offer one-way trips per calendar year See Covered Medical and Hospital through Rideshare or other non-emergent Medical Benefits Chart in the Summary of Transportation.
-Benefits.
-If you are having trouble downloading and accessing a Rideshare app, call customer service on the back of your ID card for assistance.
-See Covered Medical and Hospital Urgently needed services Benefits Chart in the Summary of Urgently needed services are provided to treat a non-Benefits. emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
-Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques health care provider.

+SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a

+Transportation - Non-Emergent

+You are eligible for up to unlimited one-way trips per calendar year through Rideshare or other nonemergent Medical Transportation.
+There are no network restrictions; however, you must use a licensed transportation service.
+Simply download a Rideshare app on your mobile device and use your flexible benefits on your Blue Benefit Bucks card to pay for your service.

+If you are having trouble downloading and access a Rideshare app, call customer service on the back of your ID card for assistance.